 - finished or only attempted the course

-There are, however, some reasons why this study might not count towards your allowable time.
+There are some reasons why this study might not count towards your allowable time.
 Read about extensions and exceptions.

-If you’re an honours student you’ll have an extra year on top of the minimum time to finish your course.
+If you’re an honours student you’ll have an extra year to finish your course.
+This is on top of the minimum time.

 If you’ve failed a course, the time you spent studying before may count in your allowable time.
 It depends which year you’re in.